ObjectDB Database Search

 AbstractQuery.getGroupRestriction() - JPA Method

-JPA Method in javax.persistence.criteria.AbstractQuery Predicate getGroupRestriction () Return the predicate that corresponds to the restriction(s) over the grouping items, or null if no restrictions have been specified.
+JPA Method in jakarta.persistence.criteria.AbstractQuery Predicate getGroupRestriction () Return the predicate that corresponds to the restriction(s) over the grouping items, or null if no restrictions have been specified.
 Return: having clause predicate Since: JPA 2.0

 Once served to JSF page via @EJB query bean, many list fields are null (but same query ok after fresh persist in @PostConstruct)